kamalhemanth/portfolio/README.md

 - Implemented Java EE components with Spring Boot managing data persistence with Spring Data JPA template, resulting in a 25% improvement in database query efficiency through Redis Cache optimization.
 - Enabled users to share their travel experiences through posts with images and videos, along with a commenting system, enhancing user engagement and community interaction by 80%.
 - Created responsive and interactive front-end interfaces by integrating data-driven charts and visual elements using the Chart.js library, including a tree-like visualization of trip plans enhancing data visualization capabilities by 90%.
+- Developed, tested, and maintained robust Spring boot based applications, enhancing the overall efficiency by 30%.
+- Utilized Angular UI Framework for creating seamless user interfaces, improving user experience by 45%.
+- Worked in Agile Development methodologies, ensuring faster time-to-market and increase in productivity by 20%.
+- Managed Tomcat application server, enhancing server efficiency by 25%.
 - Deployed and managed the application on Azure App Services, ensuring reliable hosting and scalability.
 Utilized Jenkins for CI/CD pipelines, enhancing deployment efficiency.

 ## Projects